xpresserjs/auth/readme.md

 The auth plugin includes a **global middleware** that loads the current logged in user.
 You have to add it to your project.

-Add to your use.json file. if you don't have on then create a use.json in your backend folder.
+Add to your use.json file. if you don't have one then create a use.json file in your backend folder.
 ```json
 {
   "middlewares": {